NMC-CRS/semantic-segmentation-of-historical-terraces-on-public-lands/README.md

 ### Create training tiles
 To create our training dataset, we first created different visualization maps from our LiDAR-derived DTM.
 Those maps covered the whole area of the Piedmont National Wildlife Refuge (PNWR).
 We also annotated the presence of terraces in QGIS, and transformed those annotations into a raster map where 0 represents the background and 1 represents buffers around terraces.

 We used the `create_overlapping_grid.py` script to create two overlapping grids using one of the visualization raster as a basemap to get the grids' extent.
 We created a 256x256 and a 512x512 grid.
-Both were saved in the **Grids** folder in **CNN_input**.
+Both were saved in the **Grids** folder in **CNN_input**. *To ease replicability, we already include a 256 grid in the dummy_dataset folder structure, which covers the dummy area.*

 We then used the `tile_raster_from_grid.py` script to tile each of our visualization maps.
 The resulting tiles were separated into input folders with names that reflected the visualization.
-For example, 256x256 pixel tiles created from the SLRM map using 20m moving window were placed into a folder called **Input_SLRM20m_256** within the **CNN_input** folder, whereas the 512x512 tiles created from the slope map were saved into a folder called **Input_Slope_512**.
+For example, 256x256 pixel tiles created from the SLRM map using 20m moving window were placed into a folder called **Input_SLRM20m_256** within the **CNN_input** folder, whereas the 512x512 tiles created from the slope map were saved into a folder called **Input_Slope_512**. *In the dummy dataset, we include the tile folders, but they are empty, to save space and allow users to test the tiling script by themselves.*

 Similarly, we tiled the annotation mask using the same grids.
 The resulting tiles were placed in target folders with names that reflected their size and the buffer size around the objects.
 For example, the 256x256 tiles from the map with 20m buffers around terraces were saved in a folder called **Target_20m_256** within the **Terrace_masks** subfolder of **CNN_input**.